VASST/RobartsVTK/README.md

 ## Known Configurations
 RobartsVTK has been built on the following configurations:
-* Windows 10 x64, Visual Studio 2012, 32bit build
+* Windows 10 x64, Visual Studio 2012, 32/64bit builds
-* Windows 10 x64, Visual Studio 2012, 64bit build
+* Ubuntu 15.10, Unix Makefiles/Eclipse CDT (see [Ubuntu build tips](ubuntu.md))
-* Ubuntu 15.10, Eclipse CDT (see [Ubuntu build tips](ubuntu.md))
+* Ubuntu 15.04, Unix Makefiles/Eclipse CDT

 ## Dependencies
 Dependencies must be built or installed before RobartsVTK can be built.
 Please visit the respective links to download the appropriate packages.